 How to rotate a video on a Mac

 A clip that came out sideways or upside-down — the classic phone-in-the-wrong-orientation problem — is a two-second fix, and it shouldn't need a timeline editor, an account, or an upload to some website.
-Here's how to rotate a video on a Mac in seconds, 100% offline: turn it 90° left or right, flip it 180°, or mirror it — with the audio kept and no watermark, either by typing it in plain English or by using the Rotate lane.
+Here's how to rotate a video on a Mac in seconds, 100% offline: turn it 90° left or right, flip it 180°, or mirror it — with the audio kept and either by typing it in plain English or by using the Rotate lane.

 The fastest way: just ask